brianhie/scanorama/README.md

 #### Scanorama implementation

-For those interested in the real meaty bit of the code, look in `bin/scanorama.py` which handles the mutual nearest neighbors-based matching, batch correction, and panorama assembly.
+For those interested in the algorithm implementation, `scanorama/scanorama.py` is the main file that handles the mutual nearest neighbors-based matching, batch correction, and panorama assembly.

 ## Questions